 Colorful Rice Nebula

 Dye some rice in shades of blue, purple, and black for a nebula effect.
-It’s a vibrant addition that kids love running their fingers through.
+It’s a vibrant addition that kids love running their fingers through, making it a perfect fit for your Purple Day craft ideas.

 Space Beads